MicrosoftDocs/win32-pr.de-de/desktop-src/wsw/readwritearrayexample.md

 ---
 # <a name="readwritearrayexample"></a>ReadWriteArrayExample

-In diesem Beispiel wird ein Array von Elementen gelesen und schreibt.
+In diesem Beispiel wird ein Array von Elementen gelesen und geschrieben.

 ## <a name="readwritearraycpp"></a>ReadWriteArray.cpp